 Most financial advisors suggest that you need 75% to 85% of your current annual income in retirement.
 This assumes you will pay less in taxes, commuting costs, work clothes, and other work-associated expenses.

 It also assumes you will have paid off your debts and own your home.
 Alternatively, you could calculate your annual expenses and multiply them by 25 or however many years you will estimate you will live after retirement.

 You’ll likely have several sources of retirement income that will not all draw from your nest egg.
 Assuming you worked for pay, you can draw Social Security benefits, which average to around $1,400 a month, depending on your income and years worked.

 If you’re one of the lucky few to draw a pension, add that benefit into your retirement income stream.
 If you plan to continue working, even part-time, include that estimated income as well.
-Ideally, you can live off of your Social Security, pension and possible part-time employment without having to draw too heavily on your cash savings which could be held in a 401(k), individual retirement account (IRA), mutual funds, stocks, annuities, bonds, and other investment vehicles.
+So, what are the most common retirement income sources?
+And, how many revenue streams can retirees build for themselves.

 After you calculate your savings targets, is your planned retirement attainable for you?
 Can you save what you need by the time you get to retirement?
 If not, you may need to reevaluate your planned retirement lifestyle to better suit your finances or find a way to increase your savings rate to meet your targets.

 Life circumstances may come up that change your retirement plans and needs.
 For example, if you or your spouse are diagnosed with a chronic illness, you have additional children later in life, you care for a family member with a health issue, or if there is a downturn in the market, you’ll want to be prepared for any eventuality.

 Remember, being prepared means that you get started right away.
 It’s never too late to plan for your retirement, and you can easily come back to Benzinga at any time to learn more about your finances.